 The shopper was probably an idiot, but we do not know that.
 He, much like Caroline Flack, could have mental health issues and this level of abuse could cause severe damage to him.
 But this was not my main concern.

 This man could be a hero.
 He may have been buying these rolls to share with elderly neighbours or those in complete isolation.
 Perhaps his family work for the NHS and he has gone shopping for them as they can’t reach shops due to their hours.
 The gentleman could be a key business owner who’s regular supplier are now out of stock and he needs this shopping.
-He may just be a guy with ten kids himself just doing his normal shopping.
+He may just be a Dad with several kids and newborn baby just doing his normal shopping.
 Whatever his circumstances, he sure won’t be buying in bulk again and maybe this will hurt others.

 Social media is powerful.
 Should my family or neighbours fall ill I would of course do some shopping for them.
 Should I be fearful if this happens?
 I am only human (barely that sometimes) and would struggle to cope with seeing my image going around the world with such hatred, threats and spite attached.
 If a rock lands through my window because I bought toilet roll for those in my community I would not be doing it again.